Just as Easy as Stove Top Eggs

 Making scrambled eggs for one or two is quick and easy on the stove top, but quickly becomes complicated when you're making them for a larger group.
 Cooking them instead in the gentle heat of a slow cooker is a much better option.
 Eggs cook too quickly to be a good overnight option, but you can start them when you first get up and have them ready for a mid-morning brunch, while you go back to bed or enjoy a leisurely coffee and shower.

-Place some butter, margarine or oil onto a piece of paper towel and grease the bottom and sides of the slow cooker.
+Place some butter, margarine or oil onto a piece of paper towel and grease the bottom and sides of the slow cooker, or spray it liberally with pan spray.
 Turn the slow cooker onto the low setting.

 Open the slow cooker after 1 hour and stir the egg mixture with a mixing spoon or spatula.
 This helps break up the eggs, creating a fluffy texture.
-Continue cooking for 1 to 5 hours or until eggs cook thoroughly.
+Continue cooking for another 30 to 60 minutes, stirring periodically, until the eggs are set.
 The final cooking time depends on the amount of eggs you are making, so check periodically until the eggs reach your desired consistency.

 Items you will need

 - Mixing spoon or spatula

 Four to six eggs is a practical minimum for making scrambled eggs in a slow cooker, and a batch that small works best in a 2-quart cooker.
 A 4- to 5-quart cooker will easily handle two dozen eggs, making plenty of brunch for a group.